 Prerequisite(s): ENTR1001 or MGMT1001.
-(PT)
+(PT) Offered at Charlotte, Denver, Miami, Providence, Providence CE 4.5 Quarter Credit Hours

 MGMT3030 Managerial Technology

 This course surveys the relationship of technology to the managerial process.
 Topics include computer and communications systems, information systems, decision support systems and expert systems.
 The students are required to show their understanding of these technologies.
 Students are also exposed to typical approaches and managerial practices through demonstrations, case studies, simulations and hands-on exercises.